samin-naji/statistical_projects/README.md

 - **Statistics and Probability**

-Description of the first project:
-Please load the attached mtcars dataset into SPSS and present the following in a report and upload it in pdf format.
+Description of the first project: load the attached mtcars dataset into SPSS and present the following in a report and upload it in pdf format.
 1. data loading the dataset in SPSS
 2. Provide appropriate descriptive statistics tables for all variables.
 3. Provide appropriate charts for all variables